 Training Your Agents

-Training is what makes your agents yours.
-A freshly deployed agent knows its specialty and has a default personality, but training lets you teach it your specific knowledge, rules, and communication style.
+Training is what transforms a generic AI into your AI.
+A freshly deployed agent knows its specialty and has a default personality, but training teaches it your specific knowledge, rules, and communication style.

 How Training Works